RichardForshaw/resume/mkd-blog/docs/blog/articles/2026-05-01-specifying-behaviours-for-startups.markdown

 ---
 layout: post
-title:  "The Behaviour Gap 1: Is your tech team building the right product?"
+title:  "The Behaviour Gap (Pt 1): Is your Tech Team Building the RightPproduct?"
 description: "Under-defining your system's behaviour is the best way to lead to frustration, especially for startups and founders.
 Can we find the answer in some old and new techniques?"
 tags:
     - agile